-7 Transgender Women Of Color We Should Be Honoring During Pride Month
+7 Transgender Women Of Color To Honor During Pride

 Despite rapidly increasing visibility for pride celebrations, the contributions of transgender women of color, who lay the foundation for Pride Month, frequently go unrecognized.
 President Obama recently recognized June as LGBT Pride Month, making him the second president — after Bill Clinton — to do so.
 But simultaneously, trans people, especially trans women, of color, continue to be targets of violence.
 The Advocate reports that nine trans women are known to have been murdered in the U.S. in 2015; this number does not include deaths that were not reported or investigated.